Davidutro/Resume/resume.md

 # David Utrobin

 Hi!
 I'm a professional based in Tampa, Florida with several years of experience in business development and operations.
-I have a deep passion for promoting powerful products by selling them or improving the organizations that produce them.
+I have a deep passion for promoting powerful products and for improving the organizations that produce them.
 I've worked in academia, ecommerce, and crypto.

 - David.utro@gmail.com
 - [GitHub](https://github.com/Davidutro)